luetzel/sds011/README.md

 The script was created to build a portable PM2.5/PM10 monitoring device using a battery-powered Pi Zero W and 3.5" touch TFT.

-## Depends
+## Installation

-In order to use this script, python-matplotlib and python-tk must be installed.
+In order to run this script, python-matplotlib and python-tk must be installed.
 On a Raspberry Pi do:

 ```